AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 lines (*N* is the rule parameter).
 Lines are counted from the beginning of the first to the end of the last statement, including blank and comment lines

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Positive integer specifying the maximum allowed number of lines in the subprogram statement sequence.

 .. rubric:: Example